33 Types of Ants in South Carolina

 4. Invasive Fire Ants

-Invasive fire ants came from Argentina but have established themselves all over the U.S. These are especially in Texas, Florida, and parts of California.
+Invasive fire ants came from Argentina but have established themselves all over the U.S. These are especially in Texas, Florida, and California.

 Furthermore, fire ants can sting multiple times, injecting venom under the skin.
 These can be very painful and dangerous to those who are allergic to them.